-The star of every barbecue gathering we host in Lebanon has got to be the Lebanese garlic sauce called toum.
+The star of every barbecue gathering we host in Lebanon has got to be this creamy garlic sauce.
 Pronounced as TOOM, this dip-style condiment bursts with flavor and adds a tangy twist to barbecued chicken and meat.
-It is often served with chicken shish tawook, french fries, on top of toasted bread, or roasted vegetables.

 What I Love About This Recipe